SilasD12/Active-Directory-Homelab/docs/user-management.md

 **2. Adding a new user** -
 A new hire, Jack Smart, is joining the Accounting department.
 Created a new user in the Accounting OU and entered the user's name and username.
 His account will have a temporary password that will be changed on logon.

-The Accouting OU provides the necessary files and objects for Jack Smart's job in the Accounting department, ensuring his account follows the Principle of Least Privilege.
+The Accounting OU provides the necessary files and objects for Jack Smart's job in the Accounting department, ensuring his account follows the Principle of Least Privilege.

 - <img width="2880" height="1800" alt="image" src="https://github.com/user-attachments/assets/b6cd6264-1143-4670-90a5-08f285350317" />